NBISweden/workshop-reproducible-research/docs/rmarkdown.md

 ```

 A markdown document can be converted to other formats, such as HTML or PDF, for
-viewing in a browser or a PDF reader (the page you are reading right now is
+viewing in a browser or a PDF reader; the page you are reading right now is
-written in markdown).
+written in markdown.
 Markdown is somewhat ill-defined, and as a consequence of
-that there exists many implementations and extensions (although they share most
+that there exists many implementations and extensions, although they share most
-of the syntax). *R Markdown* is one such implementation/extension.
+of the syntax. *R Markdown* is one such implementation/extension.

 R Markdown documents can be used both to save and execute code (with a focus on
 R) and to generate reports in various formats.
 This is done by mixing markdown